 Ideally, your Lilac Point and Blue Point Siamese will be on a diet that consists of fat, protein, minerals, and lots of water.
 Since Siamese are made up of 70% water, they need to stay well-hydrated.

 Typically, cats do not reach their daily water intake from drinking alone; therefore, you should look into feeding your Siamese some wet food along with their regular diet.
-You can even look into some homemade food recipes.
+You can even look into some homemade food recipes for your Siamese cat.
+Check out the article on the link for some of the best recipes you can try!

 I can’t say this enough: Siamese cats are highly energetic creatures.
 It doesn’t matter if they’re lilac, blue, purple, polka dot, or striped; they will be running up the walls with the amount of energy they need to expel.